Research Programs Overview

-- Our faculty and staff have active grants totaling more than $2 million, including grants from MA-DEP, Mass Highway , EPA, USDA, Cranberry grower organizations, the Center for Agriculture, and the UMASS Faculty Research Council.
+- Our faculty and staff have active grants totaling more than $2 million, including grants from MA-DEP, EPA, USDA, Cranberry grower organizations, and the Center for Agriculture.

 - Dr. Carolyn DeMoranville's research program is focused on plant nutrient management.
 Her research goals are to quantify budgets for nitrogen and phosphorus use in cranberry production and to identify ways to increase efficiency of nutrient use and minimize nutrient impacts on water quality.

 - Dr. Hilary Sandler was recently awarded two grants from EPA to continue her research into integrated weed management, with this current effort focusing on the use of hand-held flame cultivation to control woody perennial weeds and the parasitic plant, dodder.